 Use of six or python-future adds an additional runtime dependency to your

 futurize script can be called with the

 --stage1 option to apply only the changes that Python 2.6+ already

 provides for forward-compatibility to Python 3.
 Any remaining compatibility

 problems would require manual changes.

-Ned Batchelder provides a list of changes in each Python release for Python 2 and separately for Python 3.
+Ned Batchelder provides a list of changes in each Python release for Python 2, Python 3.0-3.3 and Python 3.4-3.6.
 These lists may be used to check whether any changes between Python versions may affect your package.